Fear of Flying Group

 Fear of Flying Member Updates

-Group members can choose to volunteer to share their personal experiences with flying, including anxiety-inducing incidents, barriers they’ve overcome, and their worries.
-This sharing helps all participants in the Fear of Flying course feel understood and less alone in their struggles.
+Members can choose to volunteer to share their personal experiences, including barriers they’ve overcome and their current worries.
+This sharing helps all participants in the fear of flying course feel understood and less alone in their struggles.

 6:25 pm